LePingKYXK/symmetry/README.md

     - if $I_{a} < I_{b} = I_{c}$, then the molecule is a prolate symmetric top
     - if $I_{a} < I_{b} < I_{c}$, then the molecule is an asymmetric top
     - if $I_{a} = 0, I_{b} = I_{c}$, then the molecule is a linear molecule
-    - if CoM = GC, then the molecule has the centrosymmetric
+    - if CoM = GC, then the molecule is centrosymmetric
 7. ...